Pro Drums Loops and Drum Kit Samples for Songwriters

 An individual who purchases and registers DrumCore 4 may authorize it on up to two of their own computers.
 The DrumCore 4 license agreement allows for one user per license; only one original registered user per serial number may receive support.
 The license is not transferable to another individual.
-Consult the license agreement included in the product for the full details, or email email@example.com to request a copy of the license agreement.
+Consult the license agreement included in the DC4 plug-in installer for the full details, or email email@example.com to request a copy of the license agreement.

 During DrumCore 4 registration, it is recommended that you sign into your iLok account when asked, so you will be able to manage your DrumCore 4 activations.
 If you sign into your iLok account when registering, you can activate upto two machines or iLoks with your serial number, and you can manage your activations.
 If you activate without signing in to an iLok account (anonymously), you will not be able to manage your activations, and you will need to contact support if you wish to activate DrumCore 4 on another computer.
 Email firstname.lastname@example.org if you have questions.
 Follow the DrumCore 4 Installation Guide.